chaoss/metrics/2_Growth-Maturity-Decline.md

 ## Code Development

-Goal: Describe the goal of the sub-category here
+Goal: Identify how effective the community is at merging new code into the codebase.

 Name | Question
 --- | ---